-Colombia updated its visa rules in December 2017 and we provide up-to-date 2019 information on how to obtain a Colombia visitor Visa (Colombia V visa).
+Colombia has over 15 types of visitor visas.
+We provide up-to-date 2023 information on how to obtain a Colombia visitor visa (Colombia V visa).

 Colombia offers many different categories of visas, which we looked at in our guide to Colombian visas and enable you to stay in the country for a year or more.
-In addition, Colombia changed its visa rules in late 2017.
-Most noteworthy, the new visa rules went into effect on December 15, 2017.
+In addition, Colombia changed its visa rules in mid 2022.
+Most noteworthy, the new visa rules went into effect on October 21, 2022.

-One of the changes with the new Colombia visa rules was the addition of the Colombia visitor visa also known as the V visa.
-In addition, a visa to study Spanish (student visa) is now considered a visitor visa.
+One of the changes with the new Colombia visa rules in 2022 was the addition of different visitors visas, such as the visa for Digital Nomads.
+In addition, the category change of the M student visa.

 Citizens of several countries including the Australia, Canada, France, Germany, the United Kingdom and the United States do not need a visa to enter Colombia as a tourist for up to 180 days.

 However, if you are a tourist from Canada, you used to have to pay an entry fee of 201,000 pesos.
 But this entry fee didn’t apply to Canadians over the age of 79 or younger than 14.
 Also, this entry fee for Canadians was eliminated on May 1, 2019.

 A Colombian “tourist” visa isn’t a formal visa.
 It’s just a stamp in your passport.
 Furthermore, a “tourist” visa can be extended by 90 days at any Migración Colombia office in the country.
-We previously covered how to extend a tourist visa in Colombia.
+We also have covered how to extend a tourist visa in Colombia.

 Several Medellin Guru readers have asked questions about the Colombia visitor visa.
-So, we now have this article with more details about the visitor visa.
+So, we have this article updated for 2023 with details about the Colombian visitor visa.

 Colombia Visitor Visa (V Visa) – 25 Types

-The new Colombia visitor visa (V visa) can be granted for 16 different activities as follows:
+The Colombia visitor visa (V visa) can be granted for 16 different activities as follows: